Congratulations! Maybe you have already made your first investment or are right on the verge of becoming a bona fide investor.

 Investment firms and online platforms are required to provide electronic or hard copy statements that will capture many of the details for you.
 But, it’s good to have a personalized journal of your activity as you create your investment strategy.

-Record the date of your initial investment and the details of the particular investment vehicle you chose.
+Record the date of your initial investment and the details of your chosen investment vehicle.
 This may include the name of the stock, the purchase price, and the average lows and highs throughout the previous year.

 Review the Outcome